algattik/jmeter-extension/overview.md

 Ensure that the `user.classpath` points to the location where the Maven task builds the target JAR.

 * In your pipeline, configure the JMeter Installer task, the Taurus Installer task, and the Taurus Runner task.
+As argument to the Taurus Runner task, enter the location of your `kafka-test.yml` file.